aranya-26/0714_02_CSE_2100/README.md

 ---

+## 🔄 MVC Refactoring Summary

-**Result:** Successfully transformed the project into a well-structured MVC architecture while maintaining identical gameplay behavior.
+This project was refactored using systematic steps to convert the previous mixed codebase into a well-structured MVC design while keeping the original gameplay completely unchanged.
-## 📌 Learning Outcome

-Through this assignment, I have successfully:
-- Understood and implemented **MVC Architecture**
-- Learned how to separate concerns in game development
-- Improved code organization and maintainability
-- Applied Object-Oriented Programming principles effectively
+**Key Improvements:**
+- Model is now independent of UI and input
+- View only handles rendering
+- Controller manages all coordination and game flow
+- Reduced coupling between components

 ---

+## 📝 Learning Outcomes

+- Deep understanding of **MVC Architecture**
+- Practical application of **Separation of Concerns**
+- Improved Object-Oriented Design skills
+- Better code organization and documentation practices

+---

-**Submitted as part of Assignment 3**
+**Submitted as part of Assignment 3 - Advanced Programming Laboratory**

+---

 **Thank You!**

----
+Feel free to explore the code and run the executable.